Lewis Scholars' IMHOTEP Project

 Interns will culminate their experience by giving an oral poster presentation to their peers, mentors and public health professionals and develop a research manuscript suitable for publication in a scientific journal.
 Interns will receive a stipend, lodging on the campus of Morehouse College, course credit and travel expenses to and from their city of origin.

-- Must not have participated in any other CDC undergraduate Public Health Scholars Program in the past
+- Must not have participated in any other Lewis Scholars Program and/or Ferguson Fellowship Program (formerly known as the CDC Undergraduate Public Health Scholars Programs - CUPS) in the past.

-You must submit the following by the application deadline.
+You must submit the following by the application deadline of January 31, 2024.

 If you have questions, email email@example.com.